 According to the Indo-Tibetan Buddhist tradition, we have a conventional “me,” which is actually an abstraction that is an imputation on the everchanging stream of continuity of the five aggregates factors that make up each moment of our individual subjective experience.
-This conventional “me” is included in the large aggregate that includes everything that is nonstatic and not in the other ones – all the emotions and so on – the aggregate of other affecting variables.
+This conventional “me” is included in the aggregate of other affecting variables – the large aggregate that includes everything that is nonstatic, such as all the emotions.
 The conventional “me” is something that changes from moment to moment, it’s not static.
 “Now I’m doing this, now I’m doing that.”
 Obviously, it is changing from moment to moment.
 Also, it can produce effects.
 “I can wash my clothes; I can make somebody happy; I can make somebody unhappy.”

 Things can either last forever or for a short time.
 From the Mahayana point of view, each individual conventional “me” lasts forever, with no beginning and no end.
 Although an individual’s five aggregates may expand during a lifetime and then primarily exist in potential form during the bardo in between lives, the continuity of each individual mind or mental activity also goes on with no beginning and no end.
 It continues through to enlightenment as well.
 Different Indian Buddhist tenet systems assert different levels or aspects of mind as having an unbroken continuity that goes on forever.
 But, regardless of which system we follow, there is always some aspect of mental activity that can serve as a basis for the imputation “me” and, because of that, we can say that the conventional “me” goes on forever.

 Participant: I thought that a person ceases to exist when they attain nirvana.